DougTrajano/home-credit-default-risk/README.md

 I decided to use a dataset from Kaggle. this dataset was provided by Home Credit and the objective is predict if the applicant's will repayed or not their loan.

+## Motivation

+My motivation to work with this project is that I really want to apply artificial intelligence in financial systems, and I love Kaggle Community, it's a amazing experience be part of this.

+## Strategy

 To work in this project I broke it into 5 steps.

 ![](https://github.com/DougTrajano/udacity_capstone_project/blob/master/images/presentation.png)